Love's Train: Reception

 "Love's Train" was met with acclaim from music critics.
 The song was included on Under the Radar's Songs of the Week on February 18, 2022, as part of the Honorable Mentions.
 Eddie Fu, writing for Consequence, dubbed the song as Silk Sonic's latest "soundtrack for...ahem adult activities".
 Fu commented that both Mars and .Paak stayed "true" to Con Funk Shun's original and "easily slip into their seductive role".
 Similarly, Doria also found Silk Sonic to be "largely faithful to the five-minute jam".
 Doria called Silk Sonic's version "expectedly sensual...soulful and groove-laden".
-Billboard's Jason Lipshutz compared the best songs on An Evening With Silk Sonic to the cover version of "Love's Train", saying "the homage pops with modern production and two self-assured vocal performances".
+Billboard's Jason Lipshutz compared the best songs on An Evening with Silk Sonic to the cover version of "Love's Train", saying "the homage pops with modern production and two self-assured vocal performances".

 Bustar affirmed that "Silk Sonic's rendition stays faithful" to the original version.
 Bustar praised the merge of Mars "soaring falsetto", and .Paak's "raspy timber" as it "adds more sensuality to the Valentine's Day jam."
 Jordan Darville of The Fader commented that while "the aesthetic of Silk Sonic may seem tongue-in-cheek, the music and the duo's appreciation for the era they're channeling certainly isn't".
 In a mixed review, Uproxx's Williams called Silk Sonic's vocals "velvety", and noted that despite being a love song, "it's as much about the messiness as anything on their debut album".

 "Love's Train" peaked at number 47 on the Billboard Hot R&B/Hip-Hop Songs.
 It failed to reach the Billboard Hot 100, though entered the Bubbling Under Hot 100, which acts as an extension of the former chart, peaking at number 111.
 "Love's Train" spent thirteen weeks on the top spot of the Billboard Adult R&B Songs chart.
-The song won Outstanding Duo, Group or Collaboration (Traditional) at the 54th NAACP Image Awards.
+It won Outstanding Duo, Group or Collaboration (Traditional) at the 54th NAACP Image Awards.

 Live performances

 Silk Sonic performed the song live at the 2022 Billboard Music Awards.
-They were joined on stage by a band and two backup singers.
-Silk Sonic and the backup singers wore "maroon leisure suits", while the band used "complementing outfits".
+They were joined on stage by a band and two backup singers, both wearing "maroon leisure suits", while the band used "complementing outfits".
 The performance included a "fully choreographed routine" by Silk Sonic and everyone on stage.
-The performance was well received by critics.
-Entertainment Tonight's Zach Seemayer dubbed Silk Sonic's performance as one of the show highlights, saying "Just flawless '70s crooning that is every bit as smooth as their name wound lead you to expect."
+It was well received by critics.
+Entertainment Tonight's Zach Seemayer dubbed Silk Sonic's performance as one of the show highlights, "flawless '70s crooning that is every bit as smooth as their name wound lead you to expect."
 Melissa Ruggieri writing for USA Today placed Silk Sonic's performance as the fifth-best of the show.
 Ruggieri noticed the "pelvic thrusts and Temptations-styled dancing".
 Austin Williams from Vibe commended Silk Sonic's singing and choreography.
 Starr Bowenbank of Billboard magazine praised "their smooth dance skills".
-They also sang "Love's Train" during the concert residency, An Evening with Silk Sonic at Park MGM (2022).
+The duo also sang "Love's Train" during the concert residency, An Evening with Silk Sonic at Park MGM (2022).